gureckis/slidev-theme-neversink/example.md

 :: content ::

-Or we can use the `emerald-light` scheme in a slide layout to set the overall color and style of a slide:
+Or we can use the `emerald-light` scheme in a slide layout to set the overall color and style of a slide with a matching sticky note:

 ```md
 ---